Endeavour Hills - South

 Endeavour Hills - South has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, Endeavour Hills - South's population is approximately 13,620.
-This represents an increase of 260 people since the 2021 Census, which reported a population of 13,360.
-The change was inferred from ABS' estimated resident population of 13,594 as of June 2024 and 23 validated new addresses since the Census date.
-This results in a density ratio of 2,436 persons per square kilometer, placing it among the upper quartile relative to national locations assessed by AreaSearch.
+As of Feb 2026, Endeavour Hills - South's population is around 13,625.
+This reflects an increase since the 2021 Census, which reported a population of 13,360 people.
+The change was inferred from ABS estimated resident population data: 13,594 as of June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,437 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 67.1% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with the area expected to expand by 22 persons to 2041 based on latest annual ERP population numbers, reflecting a reduction of 0.0% in total over the 17-year period.
+Anticipating lower quartile growth trends, the area is expected to grow by 22 persons to 2041 based on latest annual ERP population numbers, reflecting a decrease of 0.1% in total over the 17 years.

 Frequently Asked Questions - Population